 - Ron quickly starts hating Viktor Krum (because he went to the Yule Ball with Hermione) and just about every boy Ginny dated (because, well, they dated Ginny).
 The only exception to the latter would be Harry.
 His behavior tends to be lampshaded by various characters, usually Hermione.

 - Dolores Umbridge absolutely loathes part-human beings, from giants to werewolves to centaurs to goblins and everything else.
 She doesn't show hatred towards ones who pose a threat to people.
 She hates all of them, referring to them as "half-breeds" and generally treating them with disdain.
 Not that she has anything but disdain for everyone but herself.
 Given her behavior towards Hagrid and the centaurs, she also seems under the impression that part-humans all share "near-human intelligence" and thus treats them like small children, which is especially insulting considering that Hagrid and the centaurs are clearly of human intelligence (well, Hagrid can be a bit of an idiot sometimes, but so can all humans, including Umbridge).
 The only reason remotely given for his mindset is Sirius's guess that she's afraid of them.
-And then we learn from Word Of God that he is right.
-Her megalomania and desire to control and dominate leads her to feel insecure by those who cannot be categorised and she is unable to accept the existence of people outside her sphere of control.
+And then we learn from Word of God that he is right.
+Her megalomania and desire to control and dominate leads her to feel insecure by those who cannot be categorized and she is unable to accept the existence of people outside her sphere of control.
 In the movie, she also tells Harry and Hermione, "You know, I really hate children."

 - Jane Rizzoli of the Rizzoli & Isles series of books is a plain/average looking woman who frequently displays an irrational hatred of beautiful women, as if they had any control over how they looked, and/or somehow stole their good looks away from her.